-The Allotment Vegan Restaurant is a place that I’ve heard no shortage of glowing feedback about.
+The Allotment vegan restaurant is a place that I’ve heard no shortage of glowing feedback about.
 All of its dishes are fully vegan and gluten-free, making it a perfect venue for those with special dietary requirements.
 That’s not to mention the fact that its menu utilises locally sourced, seasonal ingredients.
 We are always drawn to experimental vegan food, so we were excited to try The Allotment out.

 It didn’t take us long to decide that we were going to opt for the 10-course taster menu.
-As a whole, it all looked very exciting and I was especially eager to try the chocolate and cucumber dessert, lemon meringue and cheeseboard (all 100% vegan, may I remind).
+As a whole, it all looked very exciting and I was especially eager to try the chocolate and cucumber dessert, lemon meringue and cheese board (all 100% vegan, may I remind).
 Plus I love a good taster menu – all of the entertainment that it brings and conversation that it evokes never goes amiss.

-The meal got off to a great start – the first course was a delightful amuse bouche, made with singed gem lettuce, black olives, pickled lemon rind and a cashew sauce.
+The meal got off to a great start.
+The first course was a delightful amuse bouche, made with singed gem lettuce, black olives, pickled lemon rind and a cashew sauce.
 It was as flavourful as it was colourful.

-The second course was a real Autumnal dish – a lentil and carrot soup, with homemade potato chips and a cashew, tahini dip.
+The second course was a real autumnal dish – a lentil and carrot soup, with homemade potato chips and a cashew, tahini dip.

 Next up, the fourth course consisted of caramelised Jerusalem artichoke, almond feta, charred broccoli, sweet beetroot marshmallow, baked fig and pumpkin purée.
 The almond feta was very moreish, and the sweetness of the fig and pumpkin purée added a nice contrasting sweetness to the dish.
 Although we agreed that the big chunk of broccoli was a bit out of place.

 The fifth course was a vegan’s answer to a fish dish.
 It featured ocean flavours, with pan-fried courgette scallops, samphire salsa verde, black tapioca, nori, celeriac purée and apple.
-It was a very refreshing and zingy course, and cleverly seasoned to make the courgette medallions resemble the flavour of scallops.
+It was a very refreshing and zingy course and was cleverly seasoned to make the courgette medallions resemble the flavour of scallops.